-csymbol The csymbol element, or 'content symbol' is used to construct a symbol whose semantics are not part of the core content element provided by MathML, but defined externally. csymbol does not make any attempt to describe how to map the arguments occurring in a application of the function into a new MathML expression.
-Instead, it depends on its definitionURL attribute to point to a particular meaning and the encoding attribute to give the syntax of this definition.
-The content of a csymbol is either PCDATA or a general presentation construction (see section 3.1.5).
-For example, encodes an atomic symbol that displays visually as C^2 and that, for purposes of content, is treated as a single symbol representing the space of twice-differentiable continuous functions.
-The detailed structure and specifications is provided in section 4.4.1.3.
+csymbol The csymbol element, or 'content symbol' is used to construct a symbol whose semantics are not part of the core content elements provided by MathML, but defined externally. csymbol does not make any attempt to describe how to map the arguments occurring in any application of the function into a new MathML expression.
+Instead, it depends on its definitionURL attribute to point to a particular meaning, and the encoding attribute to give the syntax of this definition.
+The content of a csymbol is either PCDATAor a general presentation construct (see Section 3.1.5).
+For example, encoding="text">